jacmoe/retrogardens/README.md

 Press `Ctrl+F10` to grab the input, and press `CTRL+F11` to decrease CPU cycles.
 Click `CTRL+F10` to release the mouse again.

-See the [dosboxspecialkeys][DosBox - Special Keys] wiki page for a list of key combos that you can use with it.
+See the [DosBox - Special Keys][dosboxspecialkeys] wiki page for a list of key combos that you can use with it.

 #### DosBox Window